onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 How do we pattern-extract the best from the best and reuse as much as possible?

-Alignment is the only north star - scaling of trust and concern

 Imagine we all had game points UBI for multiple “resources” and we got a constant stream and could allot more points for recognition as “upgrading a tech tree - contributing a finite resource for some cause explicitly.
 What if we made public who is working towards what so that we can rank them by importance and morality and also tracked who are the best performers for each of those verticals?

 Global governance can be achieved through participatory cultural programming - “steering the ship” - playing the game of life consciously for the first time

 What would it look like to be 10x or 100x more customer-obsessed than Amazon?
 What is the ultimate product?